SiliconLabsSoftware/docs-matter/sld296-matter-wifi-ecosystems/apple-ecosystem-setup.md

 - In the Apple Home app, you can now tap your light to turn it ON and OFF.
 - You can control the light by giving a voice command (for example, 'Hey Siri!
 Turn ON Light') and through the app user interface.
-- You will see the LED1 on your WSTK board turned on or off depending on the command you enter.
+- You will see the **LED1** on your WSTK board turned on or off depending on the command you enter.

 ### Delete the Matter Application From Apple Home

-1. Click the Matter Application for the detailed view.
+1. Tap the Matter Application for the detailed view.
 2. Scroll down to the end.
 3. Select **Remove Accessory**.
 4. Confirm to remove from **My Home** and your Matter application is removed from Apple Home.